Tarlac City: Tourism

-Festivals

 The Malatarlak Festival, celebrated every January in Tarlac City, is one of the most remarkable festivals in the province.
-In 2011, the City Mayor then changed the name of the festival to Melting Pot Festival, but it is still remembered by its former name.
+In 2011, the city mayor then changed the name of the festival to Melting Pot Festival, but it is still remembered by its former name.
 The festival is a commemoration to the first people who built civilization in the province, the Aetas.
 The names and themes of the festivals in Tarlac City have changed over the years depending on the city's leadership.
 For the current administration (since July 2016), the local fiesta or festival has been called Kaisa Festival derived from the word magkaisa (to unite).